tdwg/vocab/documentation-specification.md

 ### **4.1.2 Types of resources** ###

-Indicate the class of a resource using rdf:type.
+Indicate the class of which a resource is an instance by using rdf:type.
 The following classes should be used:

 |**Class**                          | **Machine-readable value**|
 |-----------------------------------|---------------------------|